puck-lang/puck/README.md

 Run `puckc some/file some/other/file` to build the specified file(s).
 Run `puck build` to build the project.
 Run `puck test` to run the testsuite.
+Run `cases` to run compilation tests.
-Run `puck update-baselines` to update the baselines (accept the current behaviour) for the testsuite.
+Run `cases update-baselines` to update the baselines (accept the current behaviour) for the compilation tests.
-Run `puck self-test` to run a self test of the compiler, which consists of:
+Run `self-test` to run a self test of the compiler that validates that the compiler can reproduce itself.

-1. Build the full compiler to .tmp/old
-2. Build the full compiler to .tmp/new using the version in .tmp/old
-3. diff .tmp/new and .tmp/old to make sure the output is exactly the same

 ## Editors
-There are avalible plugins for Atom and Visual Studio Code, as well as a textmate grammar that can be used to create plugins for most editors.
+There are plugins avalible for Atom and Visual Studio Code, as well as a Textmate grammar that can be used to create plugins for most editors.
 See [puck-lang/editors](https://github.com/puck-lang/editors) for details.